sneakfury/SilliPuTTY/README.md

 For additional License information please read the License.txt included with the download

 ### Issue Tracking
-For issue tracking, documentation and downloads please visit the SuperPuTTY Project on Github https://github.com/sneakfury/SilliPuTTY
+For issue tracking, documentation and downloads please visit the SilliPuTTY Project on Github https://github.com/sneakfury/SilliPuTTY

 ### Latest Releases